 The Library is one of your most important resources.
 Subject specialists, rich collections, and a vast and varied array of services are at your doorstep.

-What to Find Where
+What to Find Where?

 The University Libraries are home to general circulating collections as well as specialized areas dedicated to African Studies, transportation, music, art, and special collections.
 In the center of the Evanston campus is a collection of materials for the study of religion at the Styberg Library of the Garrett-Evangelical Theological Seminary.

 Yet further north you’ll find the Seeley G. Mudd Library, the prime spot for the study of the sciences and engineering.